bogdanoancea/simulator/README.md

 <I>vim</I> and <I>cmake</I> are optional but good to have them installed.
 Then, update the system PATH variable by adding the path to the C++ compiler and <I>make</I> utility.

-<p>In the following I assume the default location for MSYS2 which is C:\msys64 folder.
+<p>In the following I assume the default location for MSYS2 which is C:\rtools40 folder.
 You can update the PATH variable using the standard Control Panel application provided by Windows.
 If you intend to use the command prompt, your PATH could be updated using the following command:
->setx path C:\msys64\mingw64\bin;C:\msys64\usr\bin;"%path%
+>setx path C:\rtools40\mingw64\bin;C:\rtools40\usr\bin;"%path%

-Instead, you can use the shell provided by Mingw MSYS2 by running C:\msys64\mingw64.exe which has all required environment variables already set.

 <p>3.
 GEOS C++ library.
 GEOS is a C++ port of JTS - Java Topology Suite.
 JTS
 is an open-source library that provides an object model for Euclidean planar linear geometry and is intended to be used as a core component of vector-based geographical information systems.
 GEOS contains a subset of functions from JTS.
-<p>The current version of the micro-simulator is developed using GEOS ver.
-3.7.1.
-The source code can be downloaded from
+<p>The current version of the micro-simulator was developed using GEOS ver.
+3.7.1 but it can also use the last version GEOS ver.
+3.9.1.
-https://trac.osgeo.org/geos.
+The source code can be downloaded from https://trac.osgeo.org/geos.
 Instructions how to build the GEOS C++ library are provided here: https://trac.osgeo.org/geos/wiki/BuildingOnUnixWithAutotools
-Mainly, you have to open a shell by running C:\msys64\mingw64.exe, go to the folder where your source code is located and then type
+Mainly, you have to open a shell by running C:\rtools40\mingw64.exe, go to the folder where your source code is located and then type
 <br>$ ./configure
 <br>$ make
 <br>$ make install

-<P> Compilation of the GOES library could take several minutes, be patient!.
+<P> Compilation of the GEOS library could take several minutes, be patient!.

 <B>Build and run the simulation software</B>
 <p>Download the source code of the micro-simulator from the github repository : https://github.com/bogdanoancea/simulator